microsoft/artifacts-credprovider/README.md

 The Credential Provider accepts a set of environment variables.
 Not all of them we recommend using in production, but these two are considered safe.

+> **Note:** When both a new (preferred) environment variable and its legacy equivalent are set, the new variable takes precedence.
+Legacy variables are supported for backward compatibility only.

+-   `ARTIFACTS_CREDENTIALPROVIDER_SESSIONTOKENCACHE_ENABLED` (Preferred)
--   `ARTIFACTS_CREDENTIALPROVIDER_SESSIONTOKENCACHE_ENABLED`: Controls whether or not the session token is saved to disk.
-If false, the Credential Provider will prompt for auth every time.
+    `NUGET_CREDENTIALPROVIDER_SESSIONTOKENCACHE_ENABLED` (legacy): Boolean value that controls whether the session token is saved to disk.
+If set to `false`, the Credential Provider will prompt for authentication every time.

+-   `ARTIFACTS_CREDENTIALPROVIDER_EXTERNAL_FEED_ENDPOINTS` (Preferred)
--   `ARTIFACTS_CREDENTIALPROVIDER_EXTERNAL_FEED_ENDPOINTS`: Json that contains an array of service endpoints, usernames and access tokens to authenticate endpoints in nuget.config.
+    `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` (Legacy): JSON string containing an array of service endpoints, usernames, and access tokens used to authenticate endpoints specified in `nuget.config`.
 Example:

     ```javascript
     {"endpointCredentials": [{"endpoint":"http://example.index.json", "username":"optional", "password":"accesstoken"}]}
     ```

--   `ARTIFACTS_CREDENTIALPROVIDER_FEED_ENDPOINTS` (preferred): Json that contains an array of endpoints, usernames and azure service principal information needed to authenticate to Azure Artifacts feed endpoints.
+-   `ARTIFACTS_CREDENTIALPROVIDER_FEED_ENDPOINTS` (Preferred): Json that contains an array of endpoints, usernames and azure service principal information needed to authenticate to Azure Artifacts feed endpoints.
 Example:
     ```javascript
     {"endpointCredentials": [{"endpoint":"http://example.index.json", "clientId":"required", "clientCertificateSubjectName":"optional", "clientCertificateFilePath":"optional"}]}
     ```